-Area of Focus Expected Impact Actions Expenditure (PP / CUP) Evaluation / Impact To remove social, emotional and behavioural barriers to engagement.
+Wider suppo rt strategies (Emot cional, social and behavioural support & Enrichment) Area of Focus Expected Impact Actions Expenditure (PP / CUP) Evaluation / Impact Supporting pupils' social, emotional and behavioural needs To remove social, emotional and behavioural barriers to engagement.
 Family Liaison Officer [FLO] - support children and families to ensure children are in school, able to learn and make progress.
 Family Liaison Officer [FLO] works with the preschool to run Tot Time for babies aged 0-3 to help to engage the families.
 Access support from external agencies for vulnerable pupils who do not have their basic needs met or are experiencing complex family issues; lead on Early Help to provide positive outcomes for families and children.
 Attendance and punctuality is monitored by the FLO.
 The FLO liaises with the office administrator and the headteacher.
 Monitor termly attendance and punctuality data.
 Identify families requiring targeted supports and organise Student Attendance Meetings (SAMs) to plan a programme of support to improve attendance and punctuality.
 Promote parental engagement with school and involvement inlearning through a family approach.
 Emotional Literacy Support Assistant [ELSA] - support children to build confidence, raise self-esteem and improve behaviour for learning/aspiration.
 Support offered on a 1:1 basis or in small groups, covering anger, behaviour, anxiety, friendship, social skills and self-esteem.
-Contribute to parent 'social' events and opportunities to involve parents in school life. £13,600 FLO / ELSA pt salary to include overtime Increased attendance Improved behaviour Breakfast Club to ensure attendance and punctuality and ensure that children are in school, fed and ready to learn.
+Contribute to parent 'social' events and opportunities to involve parents in school life. £13,600 FLO / ELSA pt salary to include overtime Of the 36 PP children 20-21: 72% had FLO involvement which improved family engagement, especially during lockdown 36% had targeted FLO support - i.e Early Help/Child Protection/PLAC 61% accessed ELSA intervention and/or bespoke pastoral support 22% accessed wrap around care which improved attendance, lateness and/or enrichment Sensory circuits: All identified children (which was 50% of PP) in Y3/4 accessed sensory circuits to enable them to enter the classroom and engage with their learning with more focus.
+Bucket time had an impact on identified children's attention and ability to listen and concentrate in Reception class. attendance Improved behaviour Improved social and emotional children are in school, fed and ready to learn.
 Sensory Circuits to ensure children with specific needs are ready to engage with their learning.
-Bucket Time - to ensure children with specific needs are ready to engage with their learning. £2,000 Breakfast Club £1,100 LSA salary 30 Improved social and emotional regulation engage with their learning. mins daily £100 resources
+Bucket Time - to ensure children with specific needs are ready to engage with their learning. f2,000 Breakfast Club f1,100 LSA salary 30 mins daily f100 resources Due to Covid restrictions, parent social events and involvement in school were unable to take place.
+However, because of this, more time was spent engaging parents through social media platforms and telephone conversations.

-To provide wider opportunities and enrichment activities.
-Subsidised after-school sports clubs to give pupils the opportunity to attend clubs.
+To provide wider opportunities Subsidised after-school sports clubs to give pupils the opportunity to attend clubs.
+PP Pupil premium children who accessed enrichment opportunities: and enrichment activities.
 Subsidised cost for residential and other trips (including mainland trips).
 Subsidised peripatetic music lessons.
-PP Subsidised costs £2,000 trips £1,000 music lessons Total = £19,800 Tot al 20-21 Pupil Premium Grant = £41,660 cal Covid Catch-Up Premium Grant = £9120 TAL IDENTIFIED EXPENDITURE = £50,780
+Subsidised costs 55% accessed a free sports club38% accessed a subsidised £2,000 trips music/singing lesson £1,000 music lessons 100% received subsidies for trips and residentials Total = £19,800 То tal 20-21 Pupil Premium Grant = £41,660 tal Covid Catch-Up Premium Grant = £9120 TAL IDENTIFIED EXPENDITURE = £50,780

 Attainment KS2 (2020) Disadvantaged Pupils

 Percentage reaching expected standard PP Outcomes Non-PP Outcomes Gap National Average National Non-PP Outcomes

 Reading

-Writing N/A c
+Writing N/A c due to Covid school closure

 Mathematics

 Attainment KS1 (2020) Disadvantaged Pupils

 Percentage reaching expected standard PP Outcomes Non-PP Outcomes Gap National Average National Non-PP Outcomes

-Reading
+Reading Outcomes

 Writing N/A due t to Covid school closures

 Mathematics